I’ve been helping people find and follow their passion since 2009.

 What makes anything hard is my thinking.
 Circumstances have nothing to do with what I feel.

 I always feel what I think.
-My thoughts give me my experience of life.

 Now, you might say that someone who has cancer would disagree.
 But haven’t you heard of people who said that cancer was the best thing that happened to them?